karthikvengg/java-interview-exercise/README.md

 ## Task

-Build a service that handles a (very simple) recruiting process.
+Build a backend service that handles a (very simple) recruiting process.
 The process requires two types of objects: job offers and applications from candidates. minimum required fields for the objects are:

     Offer: